Rotzbua/PCA95XX/README.md

+# Interface Library for PCA953X

+## Description

 This library provides support for using PCA953X/5X chips.

-It provides two interfaces:
+## Requirements
+### Library Dependencies
+#### Linux / Raspberry
+This library requires python-smbus, and as a result, currently requires root permissions.
+#### Windows
+For development under Windows, a mockup library like `fake_rpi` is required.

+### Python version

+Code is compatible with python 3.
+Tested with python 3.7 (31.08.2019).

+## Structure

+Two interfaces are provided:

 1. A class that supports all the functionality of the chip directly, including changing polarity of pins.
 This class is named PCA95XX.